hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 {% include week04/exercise/009.md %}
 {: .exercises }

 ## Important notes regarding the use of objects.
-You should definately read these.

 Object-oriented programming is mostly about turning concepts into their own entities, or in other words forming abstractions.
 One might think that it is pointless to create an object that only holds one number in it, and that the same could be achieved with simple `int` variables.
 This is not the case.
 If a clock consists of just 3 int variables that are then increased, the program loses some human readability.
 It becomes more difficult to "see" what the program is about.
 Earlier in the material we mentioned the advice of the renown programmer Kent Beck: *"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand"*, since the hand of a clock is its own clearly definable concept, it is a good idea to create it an own class - `BoundedCounter` - for the sake of human readability.